dietmarja/curriculum_generator/README.md

 # Digital Sustainability Curriculum Generator (CG)
-A modular curriculum generation system that aligns with the Digital4Sustainability project.
-This tool automatically generates digital sustainability curricula at various EQF levels for different professional roles.
+A suite of Python scripts for modular curriculum generation and assessment that aligns with the Digital4Sustainability project.
+They automatically generate digital sustainability curricula at various EQF levels for different professional roles and assess their quality.

 ## Key Features
 - **Skill and Role Modeling:** Structured modeling of skills and professional roles